WaveDashShine/Selenium-Automation/README.md

-https://help.crossbrowsertesting.com/selenium-testing/getting-started/best-practices-selenium-testing/
+Some basic information on Selenium can be found here: https://help.crossbrowsertesting.com/selenium-testing/getting-started/best-practices-selenium-testing/ There is also a C# section in the sidebar with sample code

 Make sure to keep packages updated in Visual Studio via Tools > NuGet package manager > manage NuGet packages for solution